ansible-collections/community.mysql/TESTING.md

   - A connector: The python package to connect to the database (pymysql, mysqlclient, ...)
   - A mysql client to prepare databases before our tests starts.
 This client must provide both `mysql` and `mysqldump` commands.
 1. Add your version in *.github/workflows/ansible-test-plugins.yml*
+1. Ask the lead maintainer to mark your new image(s) as `public` under [https://github.com/orgs/ansible-collections/packages](https://github.com/orgs/ansible-collections/packages)

 After pushing your commit to the remote, the container will be built and published on ghcr.io.
 Have a look in the "Action" tab to see if it worked.
 In case of error `failed to copy: io: read/write on closed pipe` re-run the workflow, this append unfortunately a lot.